-If you are in the United States with an L-1 visa (a temporary visa for intracompany transferees), applying for a green card should be simpler than for most other temporary (nonimmigrant) visa holders.
+If you are in the United States with an L-1 visa (a temporary visa for intracompany transferees), applying for U.S. lawful permanent residence (a green card) should be simpler than for most other temporary (nonimmigrant) visa holders, as discussed here.

 Fortunately, your employer will not need to undertake the "PERM" or labor certification process on your behalf to help you obtain an EB-1C green card.
-Labor certification is an expensive, laborious and lengthy process, in which the employer must attempt to recruit U.S. workers and establish that none are qualified, available, and willing to take your job.
+Labor certification is an expensive, laborious, and lengthy process, in which the employer must attempt to recruit U.S. workers and establish that none of them are qualified, available, and willing to take your job.